fauzxan/Network-labs/README.md

 1. "/" default root directory: Just an indicator of if the host is up and running as expected.
 2. "/get_all_tickets"
 You can specify the following query parameters for this method: sortBy, limit, and offset
-3. "/get_ticket_by_id/{ticket_id}"
-This method assumes you know the ticket_id of the individual.
+3. "/get_ticket_by_id/{ticket_id}": This method assumes you know the ticket_id of the individual.
 (This can be retrieved during creation, or via /get_all_tickets?sortBy=name)
 <br/>

 #### POST methods
-1. "/create_ticket": creates one singular ticket, and automatically generates the ticket_id along with the hash for it.
+1. "/create_ticket": Creates one singular ticket, and automatically generates the ticket_id along with the hash for it.
-2. "create_many_tickets": takes in JSON string in the HTTP request and perfoms batch insert with pipelining.
+2. "create_many_tickets": Takes in JSON string in the HTTP request and perfoms batch insert with pipelining.
 <br/>

 #### DELETE method
-1. "/delete_all": performs pattern matching and deletes all the keys in the directory
+1. "/delete_all": Performs pattern matching and deletes all the keys in the directory
-2. "delete_ticket_by_id": deletes ticket based on the id passed into the url.
+2. "delete_ticket_by_id": Deletes ticket based on the id passed into the url.
 This method also assumes you know the ticket_id to be deleted (This can be retrieved during creation, or via /get_all_tickets?sortBy=name).
 <br/>

 #### PUT method